Bharat-Lulla/TeamsClone/README.md

 Link of heroku app you can sign up and login if you already have account without account you user will not be authorised to join meeting https://collab-room-2902.herokuapp.com/

+### Agile Methods Used

+I engaged in a weekly sprints with mentors and active feedback loop was established.
+Based on live feedback, set of improvements and features were uptaken for my next sprint cycle
+#### My sprints looked like

+Sprint 1 was about design and prototype of collab room

+Sprint 2 was implementation of minimal vaible product

+Sprint 3 focused on improving accessibility and historical chat feature

+Spritn 4 was adding of Screen Share feature

 ### Tech Stack
 Node.js, Express, peer.js, socket.io, EJS, CSS, JavaScript, Heroku, git